crossplane/crossplane/design/one-pager-k8s-native-providers.md

 configure and create a `Cluster` (`cockroachdb.rook.crossplane.io/v1alpha1`) instance.
-Then, the managed controller would use the Crossplane `Cluster` instance to create a `Cluster` (`cockroachdb.rook.io/v1alpha1`) in the target Kubernetes cluster where Rook and the CockroachDB operator are installed.
+Then, the managed controller would use the Crossplane `Cluster` instance to create a `Cluster` (`cockroachdb.rook.io/v1alpha1`) in the target Kubernetes cluster where the Rook CockroachDB operator is installed.
 This workflow is similar to dynamic provisioning in a typical infrastructure
 provider:

 ![K8s Native Providers](./images/k8s-native-providers.png)

-### Non-Portable and Unsupported Resources
+### Non-Portable Resources

 Some resources exposed by Kubernetes-native infrastructure providers may not be initially supported by dynamic provisioning.
 This is true for existing